 Thursday, November 13, 2025

-Persian Noodle Soup (Ash Reshteh) - Untested
+Persian Noodle Soup (Ash Reshteh) - Test 1

 2 Tbsps. olive oil

-1 onion, thinly sliced
+1 onion (6oz/170g) thinly sliced

 1 long red chili OR green serrano chile, finely chopped

-1/2 teaspoon ground turmeric
+1/2 tsp turmeric

-1 teaspoon ground cumin
+1 tsp ground cumin

-1/4 teaspoon freshly ground black pepper
+1/4 tsp freshly ground black pepper

-8 1/2 cups / 2 liters good-tasting vegetable stock/broth or water
+8 1/2 cups vegetable stock/broth or water

-100 g / 3.5 oz French lentils, green lentils, yellow split peas or brown lentils
+100g/3.5oz French lentils, green lentils, yellow split peas or brown lentils

 one 14-ounce can chickpeas, or equivalent from dried, rinse if using canned

-2 cups / 350g cooked cranberry beans or borlotti beans
+2 cups/350g cooked cranberry beans or borlotti beans

-2 teaspoons fine grain sea salt, or to taste
+2 tsps. salt, to taste

 120 g thin egg noodles, linguine, or spaghetti, fresh or dried

-1/2 cup finely chopped cilantro leaves
+⅓ cup (20g) parsley, finely chopped

 Toppings:

-1 tablespoon extra virgin olive oil
+1 Tbsp extra virgin olive oil

-1 tablespoon unsalted butter
+1 Tbsp butter

 1 large onion, thinly sliced